yu-takagi/chainer_lfads/README.md

 python 2.x, chainer 3.3.0, numpy, h5py

 ## Train an LFADS model
-You have to prepare the dataset in the "data" directory
+You have to prepare the dataset in the "data" directory.
 ```
 python run_lfads.py dataset --gpu 0 --epoch 1000 --batch-size 64
 ```